 This chapter is very similar in argument to works by a contemporary philosopher and theologian, Thomas Talbott, formerly of Willamette University, in his book The Inescapable Love of God.
 Essentially, Bell posits in condensed form the argument of Talbott – that if God is truly sovereign and able to accomplish His will and desires the salvation of all – how can other but His will occur?

-This position takes on both the position held by Piper and co. mentioned at the beginning of this review that states that while God is all-powerful He loves people in different ways – and thus some are sent to hell while God still loves them and also the other majority layperson position (Wesley, Arminian, free will) which holds that man by his own will refuses God.
-It supports the idea that God loves all in the same manner and that God is able to accomplish His will and thus all men will be saved.
+This position takes on both the position held by Piper and co. mentioned at the beginning of this review that states that while God is all-powerful He loves people in different ways – and thus some are sent to hell while God still loves them17since it is not His will to love them in a sense that redeems them from hell and also the other majority layperson position (Wesley, Arminian, free will) which holds that man by his own will refuses God.
+It supports the idea that God loves all in the same manner and that God is able to accomplish His will and thus all men will be saved.18In contrast, the Calvinist position holds that God loves some men in a particular manner and is able to accomplish His will and thus those men are saved while Arminianism holds that God’s power is in a sense limited and while He loves everyone the same, only some will accept His love.

 At the same time, Bell is unwilling to unequivocally suggest that all will, in the end, be redeemed.
-He acknowledges the Arminian position as valid and in so doing takes a traditional stance on this position dating back to Origen and also acknowledges N.T.
+He acknowledges the Arminian position as valid19that some may resist God’s will forever and in so doing takes a traditional stance on this position dating back to Origen and also acknowledges N.T.
 Wright’s position of some form of lessening of humanity due to one’s growing distance from God through sin to the point of non-human existence (though still continuing existence in some form), as well as annihilationism (as held by John Stott).
 He also highlights the viewpoint of some that there are second chances after death and suggests that Martin Luther was one who believed in such though Justin Taylor has taken Rob Bell to task on this point.

 Bell points to Matt.
-19, Acts 3, Col. 1, as demonstrating the belief in universal reconciliation and traces this belief system through the early church in church leaders such as Clement of Alexandria, Origen, Gregory of Nyssa, and Eusebius, as well as the general sentiment that universalism was widespread as reflected by Jerome, Augustine, and Basil.
+19, Acts 3, Col. 1, as demonstrating the belief in universal reconciliation and traces this belief system through the early church in church leaders such as Clement of Alexandria, Origen, Gregory of Nyssa, and Eusebius, as well as the general sentiment that universalism was widespread as reflected by Jerome, Augustine, and Basil.20I wonder if Bell is here drawing again on Hanson, who also wrote Universalism the Prevailing Doctrine of the Christian Church During Its First Five Hundred Years or perhaps the Schaff-Herzog Encyclopedia of Religious Knowledge.

-In the end, Bell is happy to allow the various views (excluding a strict, traditional view) within the span of “orthodoxy” , and not to draw a definitive bead on a particular philosophy though it seems evident that his personal belief is that all will eventually be reconciled – that none will ultimately be lost forever.
+In the end, Bell is happy to allow the various views (excluding a strict, traditional view) within the span of “orthodoxy” 21and I imagine, even the traditional view, though perhaps a bit begrudgingly, and not to draw a definitive bead on a particular philosophy though it seems evident that his personal belief is that all will eventually be reconciled – that none will ultimately be lost forever.

 In addition to similarities to Talbott’s works, there is significant similarity to the plurality expressed in C.S.
 Lewis’ works, such as The Last Battle, where Lewis suggests that a sincere follower of another religion may experience salvation without ever knowing Christ in a concrete sense.